-Abstract.
-We give a new algorithm for generating Greechie diagrams with arbitrary chosen number of atoms or blocks (with $2, 3, 4, \ldots$ atoms) and provide a computer program for generating the diagrams.
+We give a new algorithm for generating Greechie diagrams with arbitrary chosen number of atoms or blocks (with 2, 3, 4, ... atoms) and provide a computer program for generating the diagrams.
 The results show that the previous algorithm does not produce every diagram and that it is at least 10^5 times slower.
-We also provide an algorithm and programs for checking of Greechie diagram passage by equations defining varieties of orthomodular lattices and give examples from Hilbert lattices.
-At the end we discuss some additional characteristics of Greechie diagrams.
+We also provide an algorithm and programs for checking Greechie diagram passage by equations defining varieties of orthomodular lattices and give examples from Hilbert lattices.
+We also discuss some additional characteristics of Greechie diagrams.